 Dr. Tara Kuther has written an excellent answer to this question in an article titled What Is the Difference Between a PhD in Psychology and a PsyD?

 7. What graduate programs does SIUE offer?

 Our department offers masters degrees in Clinical Adult Psychology, Industrial/Organizational Psychology and Clinical Child and School Psychology.
 We also offer a School Specialist degree.
 In the Department of Kinesiology and Health Education's Sport and Exercise Behavior Program, you can study sport psychology.
 Some psychology majors go on to SIUE's Masters of Social Work program.

 8. What makes the SIUE programs unique?

 Several expensive, easy and non-selective psychology and counseling programs are now advertised online and throughout the St. Louis region.
-In contrast to these programs, our department offers affordable, rigorous and selective programs in Clinical Adult Psychology, Industrial/Organizational Psychology and Clinical Child and School Psychology.
+In contrast to these programs, our award-winning department offers affordable, rigorous and selective programs in Clinical Adult Psychology, Industrial/Organizational Psychology and Clinical Child and School Psychology.
 The awards our students and faculty have earned attest to our commitment to, and history of, excellence.

 9. What are the prerequisites for SIUE's psychology graduate programs?

 Prerequisites for SIUE's psychology graduate programs are listed on the application information page.
 Just click on the link for prerequisites.